-F] INTERNAL AND EXTERNAL DRIVES TO CHIDDUSH
+B4] INTERNAL AND EXTERNAL DRIVES TO CHIDDUSH

-19. Though the Torah is God-given, halacha is neither static nor stagnant; rather it demands human involvement.
+20. Though the Torah is God-given, halacha is neither static nor stagnant; rather it demands human involvement.
 Active study and participation in deriving the halacha from the Rabbinic sources are fundamental components of the halachic process.
-These endeavours often produce unexpected conclusions - this is the essence of chidush.
+These endeavours often produce unexpected conclusions - this is the essence of chiddush.

 A variety of factors, both internal and external to halachic texts, drive intellectual innovation.
 Every legal system inherently requires study and interpretation, which lead to incremental changes within the law.
 As more study occurs, further understanding of and approaches to the law are developed and, ultimately, the law undergoes more change.
 Partly as a result of the religious responsibility to study and understand Jewish law that is embraced by its adherents, Jewish law has undergone an intensely deep and broad investigation and exploration.
 Jewish law contain a large corpus of complex laws, including ambiguous and inconclusive primary texts, and a multiplicity of approaches to understanding its concepts.
 Against the backdrop of these and many other factors, the posek seeks to understand and apply the law.....
-External factors that drive chidush include changes in society, technology and economic conditions.
+External factors that drive chiddush include changes in society, technology and economic conditions.
 As reality changes, the principles of a particular halacha must be analyzed again and appropriately applied to the new situation.

 While poskim universally aim to explore the concepts behind rules, their approaches differ.
 For example, when faced with a contradiction - between two sources, among several commentaries, or between practice and law - poskim exhibit two primary approaches: "harmonization", where a posek re-reads the text(s) to minimize and resolve contradictions, and "ruling" where a posek simply accepts one opinion over another.
-Of course, some poskim stake out a middle ground, at times using each of these two methods, leading to a more complex understanding of the law principles of logic, has "dared" to penetrate into and occupy a realm that does not belong to it.
+Of course, some poskim stake out a middle ground, at times using each of these two methods, leading to a more complex understanding of the law ibid p136